zeemanmemon/Secure-OTA-Updates-in-CAVs-Using-Blockchain/README.md

-This repository accompanies my MSc research project on enhancing the security of Over-the-Air (OTA) software updates in Connected and Autonomous Vehicles (CAVs) using a hybrid framework combining the VEINS simulation tool and Hyperledger Fabric blockchain.
+This repository contains the implementation for my MSc research project which introduces a novel approach on securing Over-the-Air (OTA) software updates in Connected and Autonomous Vehicles (CAVs).
+The project integrates the VEINS simulation framework with Hyperledger Fabric to demonstrate a blockchain-backed architecture for secure OTA delivery, integrity verification, and tamper detection.

 Link to dissertation (includes detailed methodology, hardware configuration, and simulation parameters):[**ProQuest Dissertation Access (University of Windsor)**](https://ledproxy2.uwindsor.ca/login?url=https://www.proquest.com/dissertations-theses/enhancing-security-over-air-updates-connected/docview/3106813877/se-2?accountid=14789)